Holy Week in the Philippines

 The book of the passion of Christ is chanted in many different ways.
 The organizer of the "pabasa" prepares two books for the readers.
 One group of readers reads (chants) one verse and the other group of readers reads (chants) the next verse.

-Pabasa can last all the day and all night.
+Pabasa can last all day and all night.
 In some places the best reader at pabasa gets a small prize.
 Next to the chapel people make a tent or „kubol“ where the organizers serve food and drink for readers and other people present at pabasa.

 Most pabasas are public one, organized for the whole community.
 There are also so called private pabasas.
 They are organized by some families in their home.
 They invite relatives or friends to join them.